Logo design is a part of the brand design. But, a brand is not just a logo design. When does a logo become part of a brand?

 What is a logo?
 A logo is a unique, meaningful design that’s paired with your company name in an interesting and cohesive way.
 The logo also has a color palette assigned to it.
 It must be scalable, able to be reproduced consistently in all of your marketing, and timeless — so that it doesn’t get stale or look old too soon.

 What is a brand?
 A brand is “The collection of perceptions that your customer has about your business”.
 Note that the brand lives in your customer’s mind — and the ideas that they have about your business.

 - Your Visual Vocabulary.
-Your logo is just one piece of your visual communication tools.
+Your logo is just one piece of your visual home improvement company’s communication tools.
 If your marketing materials just had your logo and text on white paper, that would be a big start, but you’d be missing some big opportunities to making your designs more eye-catching.
 Your visual vocabulary is all of your additional graphics — like background colors or patterns, header designs, stock photos, your headshot, borders, special treatments for buttons or special offers, images of your products (like a product shot of your ebook), and your font styles and color palette.
 This gives you more tools to create stunning designs for your brand.

-So, a brand is much more than a logo — it’s the consistent story that you tell through your unique graphics (and all the other ways that you talk and write about your business).
+So, a brand is much more than a logo — it’s the consistent story that you tell through your unique graphics (and all the other ways that you talk and write about your remodeling business).

 Once you create this memorable home improvement company look and feel, your clients will all be “on the same page” about your brand.
 This means that their comments and buzz about your remodeling company can reinforce their ideas about you — and the ideas that you want them to have about your remodeling business.